mahaelmghari/FLappy_bird/README.md

 # FLappy_bird
+"Flappy bird".
-Java version of the app "Flappy bird".
+Purpose of the projec: learning Java.